MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbServerConfiguration.md

 ### -Smb2DialectMax

-Resets the maximum version of the SMB protocol to be used back to `None`.
+Resets the maximum version of the SMB protocol to its default value.

 ```yaml
 Type: SwitchParameter